 The University of Arizona provides a significant catalog of seminars, institutions, publications, and resources focusing on water.
 You can find the majority of these resources on this page.
 The seminars follow an academic schedule and are updated bi-annually.
 The scope of water research at The University of Arizona is quite significant.
 If you are unsure where to begin, you can orient yourself with the Water Network poster.

 WRRC Brown Bag Seminars

 Bring your lunch and join the WRRC for a range of presentations on water-related topics of interest.
 Seminars cover global water issues with presenters from the University of Arizona and elsewhere.
 Unless otherwise stated, Brown Bag Seminars occur at the WRRC.
-Times and dates vary throughout the year, more information can be foundcan be found on the WRRC website or in the Weekly Wave.
+Times and dates vary throughout the year, more information can be found on the WRRC website or in the Weekly Wave.

 Weekly seminars focus on issues related to environmental processes and understandings.
 The presented research ranges from pollution mitigation to agricultural development and water security.
 Seminars occur Mondays from 3-4 pm during the semester in Marley 230.
 Information regarding specific seminars can be found here.